waynevanson/Bilda/packages/preview/PRESENTATION.md

 ---

+# Questions

+- Wished they had features in their programming language of choice?
+- Now is your time!

+---

 # Why Rust?

-Expected from Rust
+What we need

 1. Performance
-2. Low level - memory management
-3. Strict
+2. Strict

-What truly matters

-2. Structures
+3. Structures
-3. Ecosystem
+4. Ecosystem

 <!--
 Ecosystem has great crates for Lexers, Parsers and now even Compilers (backend + JIT)